How To Get Insurance For Your Mobile Home

 Further, is the same insurance available for mobile homes on leased land as there is for single-family homes?

-When working with clients who are new to the mobile home space, many times we are asked if mobile homes on leased land can be insured, and if so, what type of insurance is available for these homes?
+When working with clients who are new to the mobile home space, we are often asked if mobile homes on leased land can be insured and, if so, what type of insurance is available for these homes.

-For this blog, we will limit our conversation to what we at The Mobile Home Dealer specialize in which are mobile homes on leased land.
+For this blog, we will limit our conversation to what we at The Mobile Home Dealer specialize in: mobile homes on leased land.

-Mobile homes on leased land, as discussed several times through our previous blogs, are titled as used motor vehicles in the state of Florida and not as real estate since these homes come with titles for ownership and not deeds.
+Mobile homes on leased land, as discussed several times through our previous blogs, are titled as used motor vehicles in Florida and not as a real estate since these homes come with titles for ownership and not deeds.

-The opportunities for insurance coverage are much greater than that of a mobile home on leased land when you own real estate.
-What we have found in our experience within the mobile home space is that many times homeowners of mobile homes on leased land will take out some type of liability coverage for their mobile home.
-Many times this will be for slips and falls, personal injury, or if someone got hurt while on their property.
+When you own real estate, the opportunities for insurance coverage are much greater than that of a mobile home on leased land.
+What we have found in our experience within the mobile home space is that many times, homeowners of mobile homes on leased land will take out some type of liability coverage for their mobile home.
+This coverage will often be for slips and falls, personal injury, or if someone gets hurt while on their property.

-This could cover the homeowner for a family member falling on a step if it was rainy and the step was slippery or if the delivery person slipped and fell when they were delivering a package to the front door.
-Obviously, we hope that no one ever gets hurt on or around your property, but on the off chance they do, many homeowners will have this type of policy coverage for their mobile home in case a claim needs to be filed.
+This could cover the homeowner for a family member falling on a step if it was rainy and slippery or if the delivery person slipped and fell when delivering a package to the front door.
+We hope that no one ever gets hurt on or around your property, but on the off chance they do, many homeowners will have this type of policy coverage for their mobile home in case a claim needs to be filed.

-When we have mobile homeowners who are looking for full coverage, just as if they were owning a single-family home, they are usually surprised by how few other mobile homeowners carry this type of coverage within the mobile home park they live in.
+When we have mobile homeowners looking for full coverage, just as if they were owning a single-family home, they are usually surprised by how few other mobile homeowners carry this type of coverage within their mobile home park.

-The reason for this is that once the owner of the mobile home factors in the insurance policy deductible, as well as the possible increase in monthly premiums as a result of the filing, they may very well come out ahead if they would have just paid for the claim in cash, as opposed to filing it.
+The reason for this is that once the mobile home owner factors in the insurance policy deductible and the possible increase in monthly premiums as a result of the filing, they may very well come out ahead if they had just paid for the claim in cash, as opposed to filing it.

-Homeowners insurance on mobile homes located on leased land certainly is available.
-Although we are not insurance specialists by any means here at The Mobile Home Dealer, we strongly suggest that you do your homework on what type of coverage you select prior to obtaining your homeowner’s insurance policy for your mobile home.
+Homeowners insurance on mobile homes located on leased land is certainly available.
+Although we are not insurance specialists by any means here at The Mobile Home Dealer, we strongly suggest that you do your homework on what type of coverage you select prior to obtaining your mobile home’s homeowner’s insurance policy.

-Although manufactured homes, which were previously called mobile homes, are built in a factory and moved to a chosen place, they are not very different from the single-family house built on the site, even when it comes to insurance.
-Whether you live there all year or season, it is important to help protect your home with mobile home insurance.
+Although manufactured homes, previously called mobile homes, are built in a factory and moved to a chosen place, they are not very different from the single-family houses built on the site, even regarding insurance.
+Whether you live there all year or season, it is essential to help protect your home with mobile home insurance.

 What covers mobile home insurance?

 Insurance coverages for mobile homes are usually similar to a standard policy for traditional house owners, which offers home coverage, your personal property, and demands for civil liability.
-According to the Insurance Information Institute* (III), the two basic coverage that is generally included in mobile home insurance policies are for physical damage and civil liability.
+According to the Insurance Information Institute* (III), the two basic coverages that are generally included in mobile home insurance policies are physical damage and civil liability.

 Physical structure and contents